Students in Inner Mongolia protest Chinese language policy

 In 2017, the ruling Communist Party created a committee to overhaul textbooks for the entire country.
 Revised textbooks have been pushed out over the last few years.

-The new policy for Inner Mongolia, a northern province that borders the country of Mongolia, affects schools where Mongolian is been the principal language of instruction.
+The new policy for Inner Mongolia, a northern province that borders the country of Mongolia, affects schools where Mongolian has been the principal language of instruction.

 Literature classes for elementary and middle school students at the Mongolian-language schools will switch to a national textbook and be taught in Mandarin Chinese.

 Next year, the politics and morality course will also switch to Mandarin, as will history classes starting in 2022.
-Remaining classes, such as math, will not change their language of instruction.
+The remaining classes, such as math, will not change their language of instruction.

 Students will also start learning Mandarin in first grade.
 Previously, they started in second grade.